John Carroll University

-John Carroll University (JCU) is a private Jesuit university in University Heights, Ohio, United States.
-Located in a suburb of Cleveland, it is primarily an undergraduate, liberal arts institution composed of a College of Arts and Sciences, College of Health, Boler College of Business, and Graduate School.
-It was founded in 1886 as St. Ignatius College and renamed in 1923 after John Carroll, the first Catholic bishop in the United States and founder of Georgetown University.
-The university enrolls approximately 3,000 undergraduate and graduate students as of fall 2024.
+John Carroll University (JCU) is a private Jesuit university in University Heights, Ohio, United States, a suburb of Cleveland.
+It was founded in 1886 as St. Ignatius College and renamed in 1923 for John Carroll, the first Catholic bishop in the United States.
+For the 2025–2026 academic year, the university enrolled 2,906 undergraduate and graduate students.

+The university is primarily an undergraduate, liberal arts institution composed of three colleges: the College of Arts and Sciences, the Boler College of Business, and the College of Health.
+As a Jesuit institution, the university follows an educational approach shaped by Jesuit traditions.